Chapter 8 Conditional statements

 This outputs “Some porridge is too hot” because only one bowl is too hot, the other too are fine (well, the first one is perhaps too cold…).

 Note how the code works: first we test if all is too hot, and print the message if so.
-If this is not the case (that is what else does) we test if any of it is too hot (that is what else if does) and print the message if so.
-If none of this was the case, we print the third message.
+If this is not the case (that is what the first else does) then we test if any of it is too hot (that is what the else if does) and print the message if so.
+If neither of these was the case, then the code prints the third message.

 Exercise 8.8